hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 The solution you are about to deploy is an example.
 Use this lab and the accompanying code to design your own solution that meets your specific cost optimization needs.
 {{% /notice %}}

 Deployment is a two step process.
-First we deploy the AWS services, then we deploy the QuickSight dashboard.
+First we deploy AWS services, then we deploy the QuickSight dashboard.
 There are two methods for deploying AWS Services.
 Pick the one that suits you.

 1. [**AWS CloudFormation**](#CloudFormation-Deployment).
-We will guide you through the setup step by step.
+We'll guide you through the setup step by step.
 You will need to setup Azure resources prior to deployment.
 2. [**Hashicorp Terraform**](#terraform-deployment).
 You will need to be familiar with Terraform and have an existing deployment pipeline.
 We include an example template showing you how to deploy Azure resources.

-### CloudFormation Deployment (14 Steps)
+### CloudFormation Deployment (16 Steps)
 {{%expand "Click to expand" %}}

 1. [Download](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Code/AWSCIDforAzure-CFN.zip) setup files and extract locally.
 The archive contains files listed below. **You don't need to extract individual files**.